StartDog/semiprimefactor/README.md

 much.)
 With the right starting factors, any number could be factored quickly.
 But I have not really found good general starting factors nor any method for chosing good factors though I have found bad ones.
-The ldnfinal.gp is actually faster than John Pollard's Rho in many situations.
+The ldnfinal.gp is sometimes faster than John Pollard's Rho in many situations.
 Of course if you really want speed you want the cado-nfs program which is not located on github but is located on https://gitlab.inria.fr  Though it is quite hefty.